 Using the Call Me feature or when adding other people to a meeting so they can join it

 In Audio Conferencing there is a feature named "Call Me" and it can be used to let other people join a dial-in meeting.
 Use the drop down list above to search for the country/region and see if this feature is available.

-Dialing out from a meeting to another country/region in the world that is not listed below is available using Office 365 Communication Credits.
-For those users, you will need to set up Communications Credits for your organization.
+Dialing out from a meeting to another country/region in the world that is not listed below is available using Communication Credits.
+For those users, you will need to Set up Communications Credits for your organization.

 With Phone System, you can create auto attendants and call queues (with a toll or toll-free number) to answer incoming calls for your organization, and when you add a Calling Plan for users they can use Skype for Business to take care of basic call-control tasks, such as placing and receiving calls, transferring calls, and muting and unmuting calls.
 Phone System users can click a name in their address book and Skype for Business will place a call to that person.
 To place and receive calls, Phone System users can use their mobile devices, a headset with a laptop or PC, or one of many IP phones that work with Skype for Business.

-In addition to getting phone numbers for individual users from Office 365, it's also possible to search and acquire toll or toll-free phone numbers for services such as Audio Conferencing (for conference bridges), auto attendants and call queues.
+The availability of toll phone numbers from some of these locations might vary at any given time depending on inventory levels.
+In addition to getting phone numbers for individual users, it's also possible to search and acquire toll or toll-free phone numbers for services such as Audio Conferencing (for conference bridges), auto attendants and call queues.
 These are called service numbers.
 See Getting service phone numbers to get phone numbers.
 But for your users, after you assign a Calling Plan to them, you can assign a user phone number so they can make and receive phone calls.
 To find those phone numbers, go to Getting phone numbers for your users.
 You can also see Assign, change, or remove a phone number for a user.